 Then I started covering personal finance.
 I wrote about paying for college, saving for retirement, and the challenge of helping children become financially literate.
 What I really loved, though, was writing about women and money.
 The more women I interviewed and the more data I saw on women and money, the more I realized that women face unique financial challenges.
 These can start as early as childhood and last a lifetime, and they are keeping too many women from realizing their dreams.
 Finally, I realized how I could help.

-I decided to train as a life and money coach, aiming to blend that expertise with my financial knowledge and empower women and teenage girls to realize their dreams.
+I decided to train as a coach, aiming to blend that expertise with my financial knowledge and empower women and teenage girls to realize their dreams.
 And here I am!

 About that training: I have a graduate business degree from the Yale School of Management and I am a Chartered Financial Analyst.
-Recently I also became a Certified Financial Education Instructor.
+Recently I also became a Certified Financial Education Instructor, and I am a member of Everyday Health’s Wellness Advisory Board.
 As for coach training, I have an Advanced Diploma in Coaching from New York University and I am a certified Positive Psychology Coach.

 I live in an old house in Montclair, New Jersey with my husband and my three children.
 I love tough workouts, cooking for family and friends, reading, and exploring the world.
 I meet with clients in my home office, or on the phone or by Skype.
 I look forward to hearing from you!